abror2142/django-tinymce-integration/ReadME.md

   - Image deletion after removing the image from the editor(during updates).

 ** I do not own anything in this repo.
 Thanks to people who write tutorials which I used extensively.
-** Basically, I tried to connect them to test and use it for personal projects.
+** Basically, I tried to connect them to test and use them for personal projects.
 ** FEEL FREE to give feedback :)

 ## How to RUN?

+Steps to follow:
+ 1. **RENAME** the .env-developer to .env
+ 2. **POPULATE** .env file with correct values
+ 3. **MAKE** virtual env to avoid dependency conflicts
+ 4. **INSTALL** libraries in backend/requirements.txt file
+ 5. **ACTIVATE** environment
+ 6. **RUN** `python manage.py runserver`
+ 7. **GO TO** http://localhost:8000 to check the result
+ 8. **CHECK** admin page of the website using http://localhost:8000/admin/

+## What to expect?

+You will have a TinyMCE WYSIWYG editor working correctly(partly of course) inside Django Project.

+You can explore `settings.py` for `django-tinymce` configuration

+And you can  check the upload_image function inside the app-views which is used to manage image uploads in the TinyMCE editor.

+Django Signal is used to delete unnecessary images programmatically(inside `signals.py`).

+### Thank you.
+FEEL FREE to fork, pull request or report an issue.
+### Happy Coding :)